Shanshan Qin

 Background:

-Prior to joining Flatiron, I held a postdoctoral fellowship at Harvard’s John A. Paulson School of Engineering and Applied Sciences where I worked with Cengiz Pehlevan.
+Prior to joining Flatiron Institute, I held a postdoctoral fellowship at Harvard’s John A. Paulson School of Engineering and Applied Sciences where I worked with Cengiz Pehlevan.
 I earned my PhD in condensed matter physics from Peking University where I was advised by Chao Tang and Yuhai Tu at the Center for Quantitative Biology.
 Before that, I pursued my undergraduate studies in physics at Central China Normal University in Wuhan.

 I will join the Institute of Natural Sciences at Shanghai Jiao Tong University as a tenure-track Associate Professor starting from January 2025.